FlareXes/fshare/README.md

 # File Share (fshare)

 **FShare** is a command-line utility for file sharing.
 It automatically copies the upload URL to your clipboard for easy sharing.
-You can also set deletion period of the uploaded file default one hour, or delete it immediately.
+You can also set deletion period of the uploaded file default 24-hours, or delete it immediately.

 ## Features